www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/maintenance/weekly-t32-process-project-status-weekly.md

   Consider creating a coverage report for this ,too.
 * [ ] Create distinct code coverage reports for unit tests, integration tests and functionality tests.
 # Done Tasks
+* [x] Fix private repo synchronization.
+    * [x] Repo process does not handle peer repos correctly.
+    * [x] Create `developer.boostrap.sh`.
+    * [x] Test everything via the private hub repo, in order to ensure that **everything** works.
+    * [x] Fix repo process, as its recursion does not work.
+        * [x] Replace targetPath with a variable, that has the same content across old child processes of an execution.
+          This way it gets way easier to make the code testable.
 * [x] Let Tester test capability tests as well. -> This is already the case.
 * [x] Check warnings during build and provide these to the website. -> The check is regularly done via the daily CI logs.
 * [x] Make local app only provide a launcher and manager for the program and access the programm via the OS's native browser instead.